ChamomileLOL/online-library-system-by-Xavier/README.md

 npm install

-Running the Application
+## Running the Application

-Start the development server:
+## Start the development server:

-npm start
+npm run dev

 Then open the provided output local host in your browser.